whatsupmailbox/whatsupmailbox.github.io/_posts/2016-07-19-Gentlemans-Box-Subscription-July-2016-Review-Coupon.md

 **Balla** Body Powder, *Value $6*

 I've received this before in another subscription box so I know that this is a good product.
+It's a talc powder that will leave your manly parts fresh, clean and dry.

 <br>